 Then I needed to make more for testing.
 In May 2016, I hand-made 10 curtains, 3D-printed 60 rings -- thank you, John at Voxel Magic! -- and snapped them onto 60 hand-cut pleats.
 It took me 3 months.
 Then I asked 10 friends and neighbors to test these more advanced prototypes.
 They loved them!
 I made some minor adjustments with their valuable feedback.
 By July, after an unexpected review in Gizmodo, pre-orders came in on my website.
 But I wasn't ready.
 Until then, I had been 100% self-funded, paying for patenting, prototyping, testing and more... but now, I urgently needed more funds for manufacturing setup, liability insurance and shipping costs.
 So I opened a crowdlending campaign; 115 small lenders (most of them complete strangers) helped me reach my $9,000 goal in 48 hours!

 I shipped in October 2016.
 It earned great reviews, averaging 4.5 out of 5 stars.
 Customers made some final suggestions, which required more design work than I anticipated.
-In fact, it was to improve durability and manufacturability (to keep costs low).
+In fact, I had to improve durability and manufacturability (to keep costs low).

-All the extra development time was worth it, because it led to the "pleated window" version you see now.
+All the extra development time was worth it, because it led to the "pleated panel" version you see now.
 So in January 2018, I launched a Kickstarter campaign which funded 100% in 3 days.
-With my new team, we spent the summer tooling up, and we shipped in Fall 2018.
+With my new team, we spent the summer tooling up and we shipped in Fall 2018.
 After valuable customer feedback, we planned to tool-up for mass manufacturing.